The White Mountain Challenge is a self-supported hike where participants must climb all 48 of the White Mountain 4000 footers in one continuous hike.

 Make no mistake – this is a difficult hike.
 There’s no well-defined route, it requires significant backcountry skills, and it is on par in length and elevation gain with hiking Vermont’s Long Trail or the Maine section of the Appalachian Trail.
-For example, the route plan for my upcoming 2014 attempt is over 240 miles long with more than 75,000 feet of cumulative elevation gain over the course of 15-18 days.
+You should plan on hiking 240 miles or more with more than 75,000 feet of cumulative elevation gain.

 Why do it?
-It’s a great excuse to spend 2-3 weeks fully immersed in the mountains and trails of the White Mountain National Forest (WMNF), one of the United State’s most-visited National Forests.
+It’s a great excuse to fully immerse yourself in the mountains and trails of the White Mountain National Forest (WMNF), one of the United States most-visited National Forests.
 Larger than the state of Rhode Island, the WMNF is over 800,000 acres in size and has over 1200 miles of maintained hiking trails, making it a mecca for serious hikers and adventurers.

 White Mountain Challenge Guidelines for Hikers

 The White Mountain Challenge is a self-supported adventure where participants, known as Challengers, must climb all 48 of the White Mountain 4000 footers completing the entire journey over and between these mountains by foot.
 There is no set route so Challengers must plan their own.
 Challengers can cover the distance on hiking trails, off-trail, or by road, by walking or running, but cannot use any motorized, wheeled, or tracked vehicles during their journey.
 Resupply is permitted but Challengers much be self-supported without external assistance.
 Finally, the White Mountain Challenge is not a race or an event and can be undertaken and completed year-round.